Pennsylvania to ban cell phone use while driving and require police to collect traffic stop data

 The ban applies to motorists sitting in traffic or stopped at a traffic light, but does not include a driver who has parked on the side of the road or another place where the vehicle can remain stopped safely.

 Other exceptions include for navigational use or alerting emergency responders.
-A first offense is punishable by a $50 fine.
+A first offense is punishable by a $50 fine and offenders who cause serious accidents could get more time in prison.

 Shapiro called the bill “common sense.”